 Some of the biggest reasons why a small business would use customer relationship management software are:

-CRMs Provide Better Data Organization
+1. CRMs Provides Small Businesses With Better Data Organization

 The more a business grows and the more customers it gets, the harder it becomes to keep track of all the important data.
 A simple excel or Google spreadsheet, while very useful in the very beginning, stops being so after a while.